nizar-banna/microfrontends-nextjs-app-multi-zone/README.md

 ```

 This setup enables the marketing app to seamlessly route `/docs` requests to the documentation microfrontend while maintaining a unified user experience.

+Learn more in the [Optimizing Hard Navigations](https://vercel.com/docs/microfrontends/managing-microfrontends#optimizing-navigations-between-microfrontends) documentation.